 The prettiest town in the Western Cape, Franschhoek (meaning ‘French Corner’) is one of the oldest villages in South Africa and the epicentre of the wine industry.
 Known for it’s gorgeous colonial architecture and centuries-old vineyards, the town saw French settlers arrive in the 17th century, bringing their viticulture expertise to this region.
 We love Franschhoek for it’s darling main street flanked with little boutiques and luxurious restaurants, but of course also the world-class wineries that it boasts in droves.

 The best way to see many of these estates is through booking the Franschhoek Wine Tram.
 It takes you around the many breath-taking wine farms in the area, with stops and tastings at each.
+Fun activities for the youngsters and wine for adults – it’s one of the best things to do near Cape Town with kids.
 In terms of stops, one of the obvious ones on the route is at Richard Branson’s wine farm, Mont Rochelle.
 The restaurant is relatively affordable or you can order a picnic.

 Some of our other recommended estates for the area include Haute Cabriere, who do a mean lunch and method cap Classique (South Africa’s version of champagne), Holden Manz or La Motte.
 If you’re just keen for lunch, top of the fine dining list is Le Petit Ferme, right next door to Haute Cabriere.